-The UK government funds free school meals for children in England who are attending a state school, free school or academy.
-This includes funding for meals or food parcels for children who are required to self-isolate or stay at home due to Covid-19.
+The UK government funds free school meals for children in England who are attending a primary or secondary state school, free school, or academy.

 Free school meals are provided for all children in reception, year 1 and year 2, and for all primary school children in certain local authority areas.